langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 - Properly scale camera mouse scroll and drag operations with the current frame rate.
 - Disable OpenAL system.
 - Use `RGBA16F` float format for the lens flare ping-pong buffer, otherwise AMD APUs show banding artifacts.
 Fixes [#846](https://codeberg.org/gaiasky/gaiasky/issues/846).
+- Resolve redirects for Wikipedia titles, as the API does not resolve redirects automatically.
+This leads to 403 errors.
+- Make sure `versionFile` task is executed when packing the app by setting the right dependencies.
+- Adjust layout and width of about window to avoid UI overflow.

 ## Performance Improvements
 - Use `GL_RGB16F` instead of `GL_RGBA16F` format (omitting the alpha channel) for internal post-processing effects buffers (lens flare, bloom, etc.).
 This saves some VRAM, especially useful in integrated graphics.